 The Binge Eating Disorder diagnosis allows for a range of severity.

-The minimum is the 13 times in three months.
+The minimum is 13 times in three months.
 Extreme Binge Eating Disorder is binging two times a day all 7 days a week.
-To meet the 3 month rule and have extreme Binge Eating Disorder would require over 180 episodes of binging with no compensating efforts to lose the calories.
+To meet the 3-month rule and have extreme Binge Eating Disorder would require over 180 episodes of binging with no compensating efforts to lose the calories.

 Emotional Eating does not automatically count as a Binge.

 Most counselors have heard clients describe times they “emotionally eat.”
-You have a fight with your partner and there goes the whole two gallons of ice cream.
-Those uses of food to make yourself feel better are more likely a part of depression, anxiety or that often overlooked but sometimes fatal Adjustment Disorder.
+You have a fight with your partner and there go the whole two gallons of ice cream.
+Those uses of food to make yourself feel better are more likely a part of depression, anxiety, or that often overlooked but sometimes fatal Adjustment Disorder.